 In 2014, the World Economic Forum selected me to join its Young Global Leaders community.
 I didn’t realize at the time the impact it was going to have in my life.
 I thought it was simply another award.
 But I met exemplary leaders like Ayesha Vera-Yu, Analisa Balares, Pardis Sabeti, Lorna Solis, and others who have dedicated themselves and already accomplished more for the greater good of humanity than I could imagine accomplishing in a lifetime.
 I realized that YGL wasn’t really an award for past accomplishments, but an invitation to start a new journey committed to help make the world a better place.

-We should challenge ourselves to make the world a better place in the ways that we can.
 Making the world a better place is no small feat.
 Last year, when the Ebola epidemic was at its peak, I felt a strong desire to help, but I didn’t know how.
 I have always admired the organization Doctors Without Borders for the work they do around the world.
 While many people and organizations claim to work for a greater good at personal cost, people who work at Doctors Without Borders live (and die) by that.
 In the past, I helped out by giving them small donations here and there, but I wanted to do something more impactful.

 My move to Some Spider gives me a chance to use my specific abilities to make a substantial contribution to a cause that I believe in.
 As a part of my hire, I decided to pledge 20% of my equity to charity, most of it to Doctors Without Borders.
 This may come as a surprise, especially to those who know me only as a CTO.
 But just because we have talents in one field doesn’t mean that we can’t be of service in another.